-- \ Suppose that Alternative (2) is used for data entries, and that the data records are stored as a Heap. - To build clustered index, first sort the Heap file (with some free space on each page for future inserts). - Overflow pages may be needed for inserts.
-(Thus, order of data records is 'close to', but not identical to, the sort order.)
+- Suppose that Alternative (2) is used for data entries, and that the data records are stored as a Heap. - To build clustered index, we must first sort the records (perhaps allowing for some free space on each page for future inserts). - Later inserts might create overflow pages.
+Thus, eventual order of data records is "close to", but not identical to, the sort order.